Opinion | The latest GOP attack on Biden has a huge hole in it

-What’s missing is a serious comparison to the pre-Biden status quo.
+What’s missing is a serious comparison with the pre-Biden status quo.
 It’s as if the current situation exists in a vacuum: Before there was no crisis, and now there’s a crisis.

 That’s absurd.
-The situation under former president Donald Trump was substantially worse from a humanitarian and a pragmatic governing perspective: Worse for the migrants, worse for the rule of law and worse for our country.
+The situation under former president Donald Trump was substantially worse from a humanitarian and a pragmatic governing perspective: worse for the migrants, worse for the rule of law and worse for our country.

 Biden is cleaning up Trump’s mess